-Unless you sign off from Zello, the app runs in the background regardless of your status.
+Unless you sign out from Zello, the app runs in the background regardless of your status.
 You’ll continue receiving messages and notifications.
-To shut down Zello, tap Menu button and “Sign out".
+To shut down Zello, tap the Menu icon and Sign out.

 Deleting an account

 NOTE: If the account owns any channels, you will not be able to manage the channel once the account is deleted.
 It is recommended that you transfer the channel to a mod or admin in the channel prior to deleting the owner account.

 Channels are unique to Zello....Channels are real-time talk groups which can run 24/7, similar to radio stations.
 Channels can be private or public, for people you know, or people you want to know, from all corners of the world.
 Tens of thousands of channels already exist on Zello.
 Join in the conversations or make your own channel in minutes.

-Viewing trending channels to add to your Channels list
+Adding channels to the Channels list

 You can use Zello to talk to your friends privately or join one of many public Zello channels.
 You might start with Trending Channels, which are the most active public channels at any given time.
 To display the Trending Channels lists:

-1. Tap on Channels icon.
+1. Tap on CHANNELS icon.

 Searching for channels to add

-Tap Search icon.
+- Tap the Search icon

 Talking in a channel

-To talk in the channel, make sure you are connected (power icon is blue) and then push and hold the big button until solid red to talk.
+To talk in the channel, make sure you are connected (Power icon is blue) and then push and hold the big button until solid red to talk.
 As long as no one else is trying to talk, you can talk as long as you want.
 If other users are trying to talk, the talk time before interruption is set by the owner in the channel profile (1 second to 10 minutes).